Ripley (TV series)

-Ripley is an upcoming American psychological thriller television series based on Patricia Highsmith's 1955 crime novel The Talented Mr. Ripley.
-Starring Andrew Scott as sociopathic con artist Tom Ripley, Johnny Flynn as Dickie Greenleaf and Dakota Fanning as Marge Sherwood, the eight-episode limited series was created, written and directed by Steven Zaillian.
-Ripley was originally set to air on Showtime, but in February 2023 the series was moved to Netflix.
-It is expected to air in late 2023 or early 2024.
+Ripley is an American neo-noir psychological thriller miniseries created, written and directed by Steven Zaillian, based on Patricia Highsmith's 1955 crime novel The Talented Mr. Ripley.
+Starring Andrew Scott as Tom Ripley, Dakota Fanning as Marge Sherwood and Johnny Flynn as Dickie Greenleaf, the eight-episode limited series is the first adaptation of Highsmith's novel to a series.

+Ripley was set to air on Showtime, but in February 2023 the series was moved to Netflix.
+It premiered on April 4, 2024, and received critical praise for its writing, directing, craftsmanship, and performances, particularly for Scott as Tom Ripley.
+At the 76th Primetime Emmy Awards, it received 14 nominations, including Outstanding Limited or Anthology Series and acting nods for Scott and Fanning, and won four, including Outstanding Directing for a Limited or Anthology Series or Movie for Zaillian.
+The series also won a Peabody Award.

 Premise

-In 1960s New York, Tom Ripley is hired by a wealthy man to convince his wayward son to return home from Italy.
-But Tom's introduction to Dickie Greenleaf's leisurely life abroad "is the first step into a complex life of deceit, fraud and murder".
+In New York in 1961, Tom Ripley is a down-at-heel con-man.
+Unaware of his situation, a wealthy man hires him to convince his prodigal son to return home from Italy.
+But Tom's introduction to Dickie Greenleaf's comfortable and leisurely life abroad turns out to be "the first step into a complex life of deceit, fraud and murder".